Vegetable asparagus

 DefinitionThis section has been translated automatically.

-The vegetable asparagus, also called common asparagus or Asparagus officinalis, belongs to the genus Asparagus (Asparagus).
-The actual area of distribution of asparagus lies in the temperate regions of Southern and Central Europe, North Africa and the Near East.
+Asparagus, also known as common asparagus or Asparagus officinalis, belongs to the asparagus genus (Asparagus).
+The actual distribution area of asparagus is in the temperate regions of southern and central Europe, North Africa and the Middle East, and as a cultivated plant worldwide.

 General informationThis section has been translated automatically.

 Vegetable asparagus is a deciduous and perennial plant.
 It forms a rhizome from which fleshy, spirally tipped, whitish or slightly reddish shoots emerge.
 These stems grow to a height of between 60 cm and 1.5 m.
-The vegetable asparagus flowers in June and July.
-The berries of Asparagus officinalis are scarlet in color and slightly poisonous.
+Flowering time: June to July, fruit ripening: September to October.
+Cutting time for asparagus (root, Asparagi rhizoma): mid-April to June.
+The red berries of Asparagus officinalis have a scarlet coloration and are slightly poisonous; a negative monograph from Commission E is available for the asparagus herb.

-Asparagus officinalis is the parent plant of Asparagi rhizoma, the rootstock (with roots) dug, dried and cut in the fall, which has been positively monographed by the E Commission.
+Asparagus officinalis is the parent plant of Asparagi rhizoma, the rootstock (with roots) dug, dried and cut in the fall, which has been positively monographed by Commission E.

 Authors